 The natural approach to introduce cluster-specific effects in a nonlinear model is to include a full set of cluster dummies as additional regressors.
-This leads to inconsistent estimation of β in all models except the linear model (estimated by OLS) and the Poisson regression model, unless $N_g \to \infty$.
+This leads to inconsistent estimation of $\boldsymbol{\beta}$ in all models except the linear model (estimated by OLS) and the Poisson regression model, unless $N_g \to \infty$.
 There is a growing literature on bias-corrected estimation in such cases; see, for example, Fernández-Val (2009).
 This paper also cites several simulation studies that gauge the extent of bias of dummy variable estimators for moderate N_g , such as $N_g = 20$.

-Yoon and Galvao (2013) consider fixed effects in panel quantile regression models with correlation within cluster and provide methods under the assumption that both the number of individuals and the number of time periods go to infinity.
+Yoon and Galvao (2013) considers fixed effects in panel quantile regression models with correlation within cluster and provides methods under the assumption that both the number of individuals and the number of time periods go to infinity.

-VIID.
-Cluster-randomized Experiments
+D. Cluster-Randomized Experiments

-Increasingly researchers are gathering their own data, often in the form of field or laboratory experiments.
-When analyzing data from these experiments they will want to account for the clustered nature of the data.
+Increasingly, researchers are gathering their own data, often in the form of field or laboratory experiments.
+When analyzing data from these experiments, they will want to account for the clustered nature of the data.
 And so when designing these experiments, they should also account for clustering.
-Fitzsimons, Malde, Mesnard, and Vera-Hernández (2012) use a wild cluster bootstrap in an experiment with 12 treated and 12 control clusters.
+Fitzsimons et al. (2012) uses a wild cluster bootstrap in an experiment with 12 treated and 12 control clusters.

-Traditional guidance for computing power analyses and minimum detectable effects (see e.g. Duflo, Glennerster and Kremer, 2007, pp. 3918-3922, and Hemming and Marsh (2013)) are based on assumptions of either independent errors or, in a clustered setting, a random effects common-shock model.
-Ideally one would account for more general forms of clustering in these calculations (the types of clustering that motivate cluster-robust variance estimation), but this can be difficult to do ex ante.
-If you have a data set that is similar to the one you will be analyzing later, then you can assign a placebo treatment, and compute the ratio of cluster-robust standard errors to default standard errors.
+Traditional guidance for computing power analyses and minimum detectable effects (see Duflo, Glennerster, and Kremer 2007, pp. 3918-22; Hemming and Marsh 2013) are based on assumptions of either independent errors or, in a clustered setting, a random effects common-shock model.
+Ideally, one would account for more general forms of clustering in these calculations (the types of clustering that motivate cluster-robust variance estimation), but this can be difficult to do ex ante.
+If you have a data set that is similar to the one you will be analyzing later, then you can assign a placebo treatment and compute the ratio of cluster-robust standard errors to default standard errors.
 This can provide a sense of how to adjust the traditional measures used in design of experiments.